Colin Campbell (murderer): Murder conviction downgraded

-In 1996 Campbell dubiously won an appeal against his conviction for the murder of Sainsbury, with his defence team having employed experts who claimed that Campbell could have murdered her due to an epileptic fit from being on the wrong medication.
+In 1996 Campbell won an appeal against his conviction for the murder of Sainsbury, with his defence team having employed experts who claimed that Campbell could have murdered her due to an epileptic fit from being on the wrong medication.
 At a retrial in 1999, Campbell pled guilty to manslaughter on the grounds of diminished responsibility and this plea was accepted by the prosecution.
 The judge said that while the conclusion was that he had killed with diminished responsibility, Campbell still constituted a danger to the public and ordered him to return to prison, with release only being possible through the parole process.
 Having already served 13 years he was given a minimum tariff of 1 day.
 However, subsequent parole board hearings found that he was too dangerous to be released.

 Revelation of Claire Woolterton murder

-In 2013, it materialised that Campbell had in fact already murdered by the time he killed Sainsbury, when he was convicted of the 1981 murder of teenager Claire Woolterton, revealing he was a double killer and indicating that epilepsy was not the reason why he had murdered Sainsbury.
+In 2013, it materialised that Campbell had already murdered by the time he killed Sainsbury, when he was convicted of the 1981 murder of teenager Claire Woolterton, revealing he was a double killer and indicating that epilepsy was not the reason why he had murdered Sainsbury.
 By this time, Campbell had been downgraded to a Category D prison while serving his sentence for Sainsbury's killing, and was being openly allowed out into the public on licence for five days every month in preparation for a possible release.

 Woolterton was 17 years old and was described as a "normal, happy girl".
-One the evening of Thursday 27 August 1981, she had left her work at an amusement arcade in west London to walk home, but never arrived.
-At 6am the next morning, a member of the public walking along Barry Avenue in Windsor heading towards the nearby train station spotted what he thought was a mannequin's body on the footpath, which turned out to be the body of Woolterton.
+On the evening of Thursday 27 August 1981, she had left her work at an amusement arcade in west London to walk home, but never arrived.
+At 6:00 the next morning, a member of the public walking along Barry Avenue in Windsor heading towards the nearby train station spotted what he thought was a mannequin on the footpath, which turned out to be the body of Woolterton.
 The body was partially naked with multiple knife wounds and a cut to the throat.
 She had been sexually assaulted.
 Later in the day Woolterton's parents realised that their daughter had not returned home the previous night, and saw a news broadcast reporting that a girl's body had been found in Windsor.
 They contacted their local police force and discovered that the victim was their daughter.